uliss/quneiform/readme.txt

 This port is has several limitations.
 Among the biggest ones are:

-- Windows version compiles only with MinGW and requires some gymnastics to get working
+- Windows version compiles only with MinGW
 - it only works on x86 and amd64 processors
 - there is no table recognition, because of https://bugs.launchpad.net/cuneiform-linux/+bug/260327